Search engine optimization (SEO) is a constantly evolving art.

 - Don’t fall for “guaranteed” SEO website services, the providers likely are using black-hat tactics that in the end will get you unlisted by Google and other search engines.

 - Build your SEO results through steady research and ongoing tweaks and updates.

-- Pay-per-click or SEM are not bad things, they also build up your website traffic, but keep in mind, you are renting the traffic, not building the traffic like ongoing SEO does.
+- Pay-per-click or SEM are not bad things, they also build up your website traffic.
+But keep in mind, you are renting the traffic, not building the traffic like ongoing SEO does.

 - Check out “rich snippets” they make your search engine listing stand out and few brands have implemented them.

-- Take a look at your site through unbiased eyes, turn off your Google Personalized Search results by logging out of Google and using an incognito browser, or Append “&pws=0” to the end of your search URL in the search bar.
+- Take a look at your site through unbiased eyes.
+Turn off your Google Personalized Search results by logging out of Google and using an incognito browser, or Append “&pws=0” to the end of your search URL in the search bar.

 - Beware of “black-hat” SEO tactics that attempt to fool search engines with hidden and inappropriate content.
 According to Google “be careful; if your domain is affiliated with one of these deceptive services, it could be banned from our index.”

 In conclusion, search engine optimization is constantly evolving, it takes time and dedication to help your website climb up in search engine result pages (SERPs).
 Even if you completed every step above, it will still take up to 6 months to see results from SEO.
 Think of it as building a house, where as Pay-Per-Click or SEM is renting the house.
-We have had clients run both services simultaneously and eventually were able to decrease their SEM budget when their SEO results were bringing in more traffic at a much lower with continuous results.
+We have had clients run both services simultaneously and eventually were able to decrease their SEM budget when their SEO results were bringing in more continuous traffic at a much lower cost.